tztz8/EWU-CSCD445-project/README.md

 ## Min Goal

-At min, a cube with each face running Conway games of life on CUDA that has the edges interact with some start state to see it run (Ex have some Glider's)
+At min, a cube with each face running Conway games of life on CUDA that has the edges interact with some start state to see it run (Ex have some Glider’s)

 ## Report